Skip to main content

 ANPR videos

-We’ve put together these information videos about how ANPR is used at the John Radcliffe and Churchill hospitals in Oxford, and Horton General Hospital in Banbury.
+Please watch these videos for further information about how ANPR is used at the John Radcliffe and Churchill hospitals in Oxford, and Horton General Hospital in Banbury.

 ANPR patient video for standard patients & visitors